Annex 96 Subtasks

 Strategy and Activity Structure

-Subtask A has four Activities that (i) support the development of functional requirements for the proposed MVP flexible demand market platform and (ii) deliver initial testing of the proposed platform.
+Subtask A has four Activities that support development and testing of flexible demand market platforms that integrate better with systems and processes in buildings.
 The four Activities are as follows:

 A.2 Device Communication Standards: Relevant communications standards (eg OpenADR, IEEE 2030.5 etc) will be investigated, to provide stakeholders with guidance on fit-for-purpose connectivity in different scenarios.